 Let him be the only source of your movements, of the actions and the strength of your life.
 He must be both the source and the purpose of your life, so that you may fulfill these words: None of us lives as his own master and none of us dies as his own master.
 While we live, we are responsible to the Lord, and when we die, we die as his servants.
 Both in life and death we are the Lord’s.
 That is why Christ died and came to life again, that he might be Lord of both the dead and the living.
 [Romans 14:70\-8]

 Finally, you are one with Jesus as the body is one with the head.
 You must, then, have one breath with him, one soul, one life, one will, one mind, one heart.
 And he must be your breath, heart, love, life, your all.
 These great gifts in the follower of Christ originate from baptism.
 They are increased and strengthened through confirmation and by making good use of other graces that are given by God.
 Through the holy eucharist they are brought to perfection.

-This excerpt from a treatise on the admirable Heart of Jesus by St. John Eudes (LIb 1, 5: Opera Omnia 6, 107, 113-115) is used in the Roman Office of Readings for the memorial of St. John Eudes on Aug 19.
+This post on living in Jesus Christ our Head is an excerpt from a treatise on the admirable Heart of Jesus by St. John Eudes (LIb 1, 5: Opera Omnia 6, 107, 113-115).
+It appears in the Roman Office of Readings for the memorial of St. John Eudes on Aug 19.

 For more on Christ, see the JESUS SECTION of the Crossroads Initiative Library.